 A significant portion of the cost reduction stems from lower energy consumption.
 Because the Tellabs Optical LAN produces fewer thermals than traditional copper-based networks do, it can reduce the building’s energy costs by as much as 30%–65%, making Park Place a greener environment.
 In addition, the Optical LAN’s passive architecture requires no power within the optical distribution network and, as noted earlier, it needs less equipment than a copper-based LAN.
 Consequently, it reduces the amount of equipment required by other power- related areas, such as distribution and switching, conversion, backup, fire suppression and cooling.

-Quinn points out that the Optical LAN’s ability to support multiple systems and services allows the Park Place HOA to invest in additional layered services, including digital signage, integrated music systems and different types of security solutions.
+Quinn points out that the Optical LAN’s ability to support multiple systems and services allows the Park Place HOA to invest in additional smart building services, including digital signage, integrated music systems and different types of security solutions.

 “Compared to the previously fragmented communications infrastructure, the converged, simplified Optical LAN, with its support of every technology service, enables a residence like Park Place to reduce budgetary consumption from day one,” he says, “and significantly lowers the total cost of ownership over a 10-year period.”